upmaru/memovee-tama/tmdb-movie-browsing/querying.md

           }
         }
       },
-      // use the `next` property to handle potential fallback if no results found "next": "maybe-fallback-to-text-search-or-sort-filter-found-results",
+      // "verify-search-results-or-query-again" allows you to drop the quality filters if 0 hits come back "next": "verify-search-results-or-query-again",
       "path": {
         "index": "[the index name from the definition]" }
     }
     ```

+  - If the verification step reports zero results, immediately re-run Step 1 without the `filter.bool.must` quality constraints (keep the `must_not` exclusions) while still using `"next": "verify-search-results-or-query-again"`.
+Only move on to the other fallback patterns once both the filtered and unfiltered text searches return no hits.

   - **Using the filter for exclusions:**
     - When user wants to filter out specific movies they've seen or don't want, include the `filter` object
     - Extract movie IDs from seen markings or other exclusion requirements
-    - Use `must_not` with `terms` to exclude the specified movie IDs
+    - Use `must_not` with `terms` to exclude the specified movie IDs in addition to the default quality `must` filters
+    - When you drop the quality filters after a zero-hit verification step, remove the `must` entries but keep the `must_not` list intact
     - Example: If user has seen movies with IDs "124223" and "567890", use `"id": ["124223", "567890"]`
     - If no filtering is needed, omit the entire `filter` object